Dry Needling is often used to treat:-

 Dry needling (Medical Acupuncture) is a relatively exact method of treatment and by its very nature is an invasive approach.
 Being an invasive technique, therapists need excellent knowledge of anatomy and physiology.
 One also requires excellent palpation skills (the ability to feel differences in tissues).
 Dry Needling (Medical Acupuncture) can be completely painless, which surprises lots of people.
 As with any treatment type, there are specific risks and therapists should explain these.
 A good therapist will also take precautions to minimise any risks to you the patient.
 As a patient, you should only agree to any form of treatment once you have had any concerns explained.
 You as the patient, also need to be happy with any explanation before agreeing to any treatment.

-Dry Needle Training / Education
+Medical Acupuncture or DN Training / Education

 It is also worth looking at the therapists level of training, education and experience, as this can vary a considerable amount.
 Some courses run over one or two days and then people can practice.
 Therapists can undertake Dry Needling (Medical Acupuncture) training with varying levels of prior education.
 One could have a qualification from anything from a Diploma to Degree or Masters level.
 All practitioners performing Dry Needling (Medical Acupuncture) at TotalMSK work in regulated professions and have undergone extensive training in anatomy and physiology before additional training in dry needling (Medical Acupuncture).